What Do Meeting, Convention, or Event Planner Do?

 Featured schools near , edit

-Below is a list of the skills most Meeting, Convention, and Event Planners say are important on the job.
+These are the skills Meeting, Convention, and Event Planners say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.